Moving to New Zealand from UK

 When choosing between schools in New Zealand, factors such as location, fees and curriculum should be considered carefully.
 For many British expats, a balance between integration into the local system and maintaining academic consistency with the UK is important.

-For parents exploring education options, a great resource is the Top International Schools in New Zealand which highlights schools offering popular international curricula like IB, British and American systems—perfect for expat families navigating options.
+For parents exploring education options, a great resource is the top international schools in New Zealand which highlights schools offering popular international curricula like IB, British and American systems—perfect for expat families navigating options.

 Secure the best schooling for your children.
 We will guide your family move to New Zealand.
 Tel: +44 208 058 8937 or Email connect@adviceforexpats.com